Stability testing best practice for Pharmaceutical products

 When does bracketing apply?

-Bracketing applies in the following situations:
+Bracketing in stability studies applies in the following situations:

-- Where the drug is available in multiple sizes or strengths
+– Where the drug is available in multiple sizes or strengths.

-- Range of dosage strengths with very closely related formulations (for example, tablets with different compression weights)
+– Range of dosage strengths with very closely related formulations (for example, tablets with different compression weights).

-The surface area / volume ratio, dead space / volume ratio, container wall thickness, and closure performance characteristics should be proportional among sizes.
+The surface area/volume ratio, dead space/volume ratio, container wall thickness, and closure performance characteristics should be proportional among sizes.

-Testing frequency and checkpoints
+Stability testing frequency and checkpoints

 i.
 Real-time studies